 The primary audience for the system strategic plan is the Council's partner agencies with workforce programs and services.
-Covering the period of September 1, 2015-August 31, 2023, the system strategic plan has been devised on an eight-year timeframe to align with the new federal workforce requirements under the Workforce Innovation and Opportunity Act, which requires each state to submit its first four-year unified or combined state plan to the U.S. Department of Labor by March 3, 2016.
+Covering the period of September 1, 2015- August 31, 2023, the system strategic plan has been devised on an eight-year timeframe to align with the federal workforce requirements under the Workforce Innovation and Opportunity Act, which requires each state to submit a four-year unified or combined state plan to the U.S. Department of Labor every four years.